tinybike/AugurDAO/README.md

 A non-transferable ERC20 token intended for use as a governance token for AugurDAO.
 The NonTransferableToken contract implements special `mint` and `burn` functions that can only be called by the `canMintAndBurn` address, which is set during initialization.
 In the context of AugurDAO, `canMintAndBurn` should be the address of the AugurDAO contract.

-### GovernorAlpha, Timelock, SafeMath
+### GovernorAlpha, Timelock, Comp, SafeMath

-These are essentially unmodified Compound contracts.
+All files in the compound/ folder are essentially unmodified Compound contracts.
 The only changes are to constants on the GovernorAlpha contract.

 ## Tests